-Sandra Coliver joined the Open Society Justice Initiative, based in the New York office, in 2005 as the senior legal officer for freedom of information and expression.
+Sandra Coliver is senior managing legal officer for freedom of information and expression with the Open Society Justice Initiative.
 Previously, she served as the director of the Center for Justice and Accountability, a San Francisco–based organization that works to deter torture and other severe human rights abuses by helping survivors hold persecutors legally accountable.
 For more than two decades, she has managed or participated in human rights and rule of law programs in Mongolia, Morocco, Southeast Asia, Southern Africa, Rwanda, Russia, and parts of Europe, including three years during which she was based in Bosnia.

 From 1990 to 1996, she directed the law program of Article 19, the Global Campaign for Free Expression, based in London.
 In that capacity she helped develop the Johannesburg Principles on National Security, Freedom of Expression and Access to Information, wrote a commentary and edited a book of papers on that theme; wrote A19’s first Handbook on FOE Best Law and Practice; edited a book on hate speech laws and practice in more than two dozen countries; and co-authored two other books on freedom of expression and information issues.